RobbieAB/no-systemd/README.md

 ==========

 This is an overlay with profiles to prevent systemd installation accidentally.
-It masks systemd and a number off related packages, and set's systemd related useflags to permanently disabled.
+It masks systemd and a number of related packages, and sets systemd related useflags to permanently disabled.

 If you want to use it, the no-systemd.xml file contains a layman overlay